SoftHu/tos_avg/En/QuestTalkObjectiveNode_1738369380329593.md

 graph
 Start -->1738369447807100[<b>Speaker 👉 Musashi:</b>

 Well, well.
-Nice to meet you too, stranger.
+It's nice to make your acquaintance too.
-That's no way to treat a neighbor.]
+That's no way to greet a fellow resident.]
 1738369447807100 -->1738369487068285{ }
 1738369487068285 -->|Sorry, I thought you were a cat.|1738369514544259[<b>Speaker 👉 Musashi:</b>